HarryJDZhang/HarryJDZhang.github.io/index.md

 layout: home
 ---

 Microscopic views afford fascinating inspirations for laws of the macroscopic world.

-We commit ourselves to such a career, in the hope of contributing to the welfare of mankind.
+We commit ourselves to this career, in the hope of contributing to the welfare of mankind.